semantic-release/semantic-release/CONTRIBUTING.md

 - a functional change should be contained in exactly one commit
 - a commit should not create an inconsistent state (such as test errors, linting errors, partial fix, feature with documentation etc...)

-A complex feature can be broken down into multiple commits as long as each one keep a consistent state and consist of a self-contained change.
+A complex feature can be broken down into multiple commits as long as each one maintains a consistent state and consists of a self-contained change.

 #### Commit message format